 With this being said, we will begin our discussion on the subject ‘Economics’.
 This content is readable for especially those students who just started their journey of Commerce in class XI.
 In short, we can say that Economics is a scoring and intellectual subject which will be a worthy study for the quest for knowledge.

 Economics is defined as a technique or a tool of balancing most of the needs which can be termed as a credit and the limited resources, which can be termed as a debit.
 Keeping a proper and healthy balance between these two terms is nothing but economics.
 It is one of the Economics basic definitions.
 Apart from this, we have different basic definitions of Economics there, based on the scenario.
 Before going to the fundamentals of economics, it has two streams.
 Namely- macroeconomics and microeconomics.

-Macro means large.
-Macroeconomics deals with large economic related issues like a whole entity or a big organization or the entire nation or the whole city or a complete project etc. Inflation, annual budgets, scarcity, poverty, etc. can come under macroeconomics.
+Macroeconomics: Macro means large.
+Macroeconomics deals with large economic-related issues like a whole entity or a big organization or the entire nation or the whole city or a complete project etc. Inflation, annual budgets, scarcity, poverty, etc. can come under macroeconomics.

-on the other hand micro means small.
-The microeconomics deals with small units, single apartments, individual plants, household activities, part of your project, a single event, etc. come under the microeconomics.
+Microeconomics: On the other hand, micro means small.
+Microeconomics deals with small units, single apartments, individual plants, household activities, part of your project, a single event, etc. that come under the microeconomics.

 Along with the meaning and the definition of economics, it is important to understand the basic economic terms and concepts in detail to get the awareness of maintaining a proper budget for the house or task or any organization.
 We have five fundamental economic concepts in general.
 They are as follows-

 Time value of money